MicrosoftDocs/win32/desktop-src/WmiSdk/writing-an-association-provider-for-interop.md

 ---
-Description: An association provider provides a mechanism to register profiles and associate them with profiles that are implemented in different namespaces. ms.assetid: e6aab944-4ed8-4678-ad35-426f7b4f9a35 ms.tgt_platform: multiple
+description: An association provider provides a mechanism to register profiles and associate them with profiles that are implemented in different namespaces. ms.assetid: e6aab944-4ed8-4678-ad35-426f7b4f9a35 ms.tgt_platform: multiple
 title: Writing an Association Provider for Interop